cedricwhitney/NUP-annotator/README.md

   1. Pull the latest changes: `git pull`
   2. Run `make create-project` again to update their local project

+## Annotation Workflow

+1. Each annotator:
+   - Sets up their own local Label Studio instance
+   - Works independently on their assigned conversations
+   - Maintains their own annotations in their local database

+2. For comparison:
+   - Annotators export their completed annotations from Label Studio
+   - Exports can be collected and compared to assess agreement
+   - Results can be analyzed while maintaining independent workspaces

 ## Available Commands

 - `make setup` - First-time setup of virtual environment and dependencies